 There are some conditions to receiving funds to employ Kickstarters.
 One of these conditions to offer young people support to help them get work after they finish their Kickstart Scheme job – either with yourself, or with employability skills that will help them land jobs elsewhere.

 As a charity and as a collective team we have considerable experience supporting young people through training programmes and as young employees.
 We have directly engaged apprentices, work experience students and interns over the years – as well as cultivating young staff and contractors.
 Our team have delivered a range of qualification programmes and have staff experienced in Teaching and Apprenticeship Assessment.
 Our work with Arts Award, Local Enterprise Partnerships and other organisations to develop careers resources include nearly 1,000 interviews on our site voicemag.uk

 We can provide you and your Kickstarters with access to a network of other Kickstarters and employers, with a structured approach to support.
 Our offer includes:

-- A facilitated weekly online ‘hangout’ where young people can share their experiences, challenges and triumphs.
+- A facilitated regular online ‘hangout’ where young people can share their experiences, challenges and triumphs.
 These sessions will be an hour long and include a discussion on an employment-related topic linked to a video of a Ted Talk or similar stimulus material.
 There will be a maximum number of attendees per group

 - Three 1:1 coaching sessions per Kickstarter led by a coach with experience working with young people 1:1.
 This should take place in their first, third and fifth/sixth month to explore their ambitions, skills development and future possibilities